voltangle/kumitateru/README.md

 ```

-For now Kumitateru does not support external
+For now Kumitateru does not support external dependencies(or barrels, as Garmin calls them),
-dependencies(or barrels, as Garmin calls them),
+but I will figure out later how to add them, specifically when i will learn the full structure
-but I will figure out later how to add them.
+of Connect IQ manifest and monkey.jungle.